acarbn/portfolio/README.md

 # portfolio
-Selected code and project samples in protein modelling and design, structural bioinformatics, and machine learning.
+Selected code and project samples in protein modelling and design, structural bioinformatics, machine learning and NLP.